San Lorenzo dream of unlikely win over Real Madrid

 | MARRAKECH, Morocco

-MARRAKECH, Morocco, Dec 19 (Reuters) – San Lorenzo, undeterred by the big gulf that separates them from Real Madrid, have vowed to play with "a knife between our teeth" when they face the European champions in Saturday's Club World Cup final.
+MARRAKECH, Morocco San Lorenzo, undeterred by the big gulf that separates them from Real Madrid, have vowed to play with "a knife between our teeth" when they face the European champions in Saturday's Club World Cup final.

-The champions of South America, who count Pope Francis and Hollywood actor Viggo Mortensen among their supporters, spent three million euros (£2.35 million) in the last transfer window while Real splashed out 80 million euros this year on James Rodriguez alone.
+The champions of South America, who count Pope Francis and Hollywood actor Viggo Mortensen among their supporters, spent three million euros (2.35 million pounds) in the last transfer window while Real splashed out 80 million euros this year on James Rodriguez alone.

 "We'll have to fight for each ball as if it were the last," said San Lorenzo midfielder Leandro Romagnoli.
 "If we respect them too much it will be impossible.